Final Exam Petitions

 What documentation do I need for a petition?

 Any documentation that can verify the facts of your case.
-Medical documentation will only be accepted on the U of T Verification of Student Illness or Injury form (formerly the U of T Medical Certificate).
+For medical-related petitions, you must submit the U of T Verification of Illness or Injury form.
 If you are seeing a physician, please download and print the form for your doctor to complete.
 If you did not have your doctor complete the form on your original visit, please return it and have the doctor complete it.

 Other documentation may also be relevant depending on the situation.
 The more "professional" the individual providing the documentation, the stronger your case will be.
 Someone unrelated to you and bound by professional standards of ethics is in a better position to provide formal documentation than a relative or friend.
 If you have any questions about what might be useful, consult the Office of the Registrar.